Jinnbo/EEG-Classifier/README.md

 # EEG Scrolling Direction Classification with Muse2 Brain Sensing Headband
 This project focuses on collecting, cleaning, feature extracting, and classifying EEG data from the Muse2 Brain Sensing Headband.
-The goal is to classify the direction of scrolling (up or down) based on brain activity using machine learning models like Random Forest,
+The goal is to classify the direction of scrolling (up or down) based on brain activity using machine learning models like Random Forest, Support Vector Machine, k-nearest neighbor, and voting ensemble.

 ## Video/demo/GIF